Introduction

 Why: Diets high in salt may lead to elevated blood pressure and have been associated with higher uric acid levels.
 Moderating salt intake is advisable for individuals concerned about gout.
 Choosing fresh, whole foods and minimising processed items can improve overall health and help manage uric acid levels effectively.

-When dealing with gout management, adopting a well-balanced and gout-friendly diet can have a positive influence.
-Let’s explore a guide on the foods that you should consider in Gout Diet including:
+When managing gout, adopting a well-balanced and gout-friendly diet can have a profoundly positive influence.
+Let’s explore a guide on the foods that you should consider in the Gout Diet, including:

 1) Cherries